tamarisk51/kampfmitexcel/README.md

 chi_csvs2xls.py and plot_cvs.py
 ###
-    # This specifically for formatting results from a CHI potentiostat.
+    # This is specifically for formatting results from a CHI potentiostat.
-    # Adds a template 'instructions' sheet, used by the plot_cvs.py script.
 	> python chi_csvs2xls.py C:\data\directory outputfilename
      Your file has been saved in the data folder.

+    # This will also add a template 'instructions' sheet to the file.

     # Modify the 'instructions' sheet to plot what you want.
 	> python plot_cvs.py C:\data\directory\outputfilename.xls
-     Your plots have been printed.
+     Your CVs have been plotted.